boazsegev/plezi-website/docs/guides/with_rack_app.html.md

 Easy!

-As a last note: It's very likely that your Rack/Sinatra/Rack application is using Rake for it's tasks.
-Once you're done adding Plezi to your application, remember to edit the `rakefile` as mentioned in out guide about [Plezi with Rake](rack).
+**As a last note**: It's very likely that your Rack/Sinatra/Rack application is using Rake for it's tasks.
+Once you're done adding Plezi to your application, remember to edit the `rakefile` as mentioned in out guide about [Plezi with Rake](rake).